shawenyao/jekyll-now/_posts/2018-12-22-Productionize-R-Scripts-with-Batch-Mode.md

 This is working already, but there are a few more things that would make the experience smoother.

-## Parsing Arguments in R
+## Parsing Arguments
 Parsing arguments in R mainly revolves around the use of `commandArgs` function.
-It does one simple job: converting all (space-delimited) arguments specified in the batch call to a character vector, and it's up to the users to decide what to do with them.
+It does one simple job - converting all (space-delimited) arguments specified in the batch call to a character vector, and it's up to the users to decide what to do with them.
 ```r
 args <- commandArgs(trailingOnly = TRUE)
 ```